woshibide/font-manager/README.md

 You can also list all activated fonts in 'external' locations (i.e. non-standard OS font folders), with their filepaths.

 This code was created by Code Copilot, under my tutelage!

+***Usage***

+The bare Swift code will run from the Terminal prompt.
+(Don't forget to check that the executable flags are set.)
+Alternatively, you can compile it with `swiftc ./file-manager.swift`, which will create a binary that you can put in `/usr/local/bin` or similar.